AIBRT/FreqProf/cran-comments.md

 * windows x86-64, R 3.2.3

 ## R CMD check results
-There were no NOTES, ERRORs, or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

 ## Downstream dependencies
-I have also run R CMD check on all 22 downstream dependencies of FreqProf.
+There are currently no downstream dependencies for FreqProf.